| Panagia Vlahernon

 clothing should be modest and loose-fitting, and include the

-Men are asked
+following: Men are asked

 to wear long pants and long-sleeved shirts.
+Women are

 asked to wear skirts below the knees, long-sleeved shirts, and are